 Michelene Insalaco, PARTNER

 Ms. Insalaco earned her Bachelor’s Degree from the University of Michigan and her J.D. from the University of California, Hastings College of the Law.
-She has practiced exclusively in the area of family law since she was admitted to the California Bar in 1992.
+She has practiced exclusively in the area of family law for over 25 years.
 Ms. Insalaco was certified as a Family Law Specialist by the California Board of Legal Specialization in 2003.

 Ms. Insalaco also handles family law appeals.
 Her published cases include In re Marriage of Edlund & Hales (1998) 66 Cal.App.4th 1454; Ragghanti v.
 Reyes (2004) 123 Cal.App.4th 989; In re Marriage of Blazer (2009) 176 Cal.
 App.
 4th 1438, and Sabato v.
 Brooks (2015) 242 Cal.App.4th 715.
 Ms. Insalaco has also written numerous, published family law articles and is a frequent presenter at family law continuing education courses.

-Since 2009 Ms. Insalaco has been a member of BASF’s delegation to the Conference of California Bar Associations.
+For over 10 years Ms. Insalaco was been a member of BASF’s delegation to the Conference of California Bar Associations, serving as Chair in 2019.
 Through the conference she has written several pieces of legislation, some of which have been enacted, including:

-SB 217 (Wieckowski – 2017 – Pending) Ensures that mandatory family law financial disclosures are admissible even if prepared in mediation.
+SB 217 (Wieckowski – 2017 – Enacted) Ensures that mandatory family law financial disclosures are admissible even if prepared in mediation.

 AB 1735 (Waldron – 2016 – Enacted) Amends Family Code section 215 to clarify service requirements after bifurcated judgment.